Product Liability: Definition And Typical Lawsuits (2025)

 Injured victims can seek compensation for unintentional injuries by showing that another person or organization acted negligently.
 This applies to product liability claims as well as other personal injury claims.

 What is product liability negligence?
-This type of claim involves showing that the manufacturer was careless in designing and manufacturing the product.
+This type of claim involves showing that the manufacturer was careless in designing and manufacturing the product, such as in the Valsartan lawsuit, where lawsuits allege negligence in quality control processes, leading to contamination with carcinogenic impurities.
 In this context, carelessness means that the manufacturer should have known that the product would injure users.

 This theory is difficult to use.
 You must hire experts to explain what the manufacturer should have discovered about its products and what it should have done to avoid harming consumers.